akki-io/serverless-website-monitoring/README.md

 ## Cost Estimation

 Below is quick cost estimation of using this tool.
-The are just sample cost estimation.
+These are just sample cost estimation.
 Please note these prices cannot be used as a final or real  price for using this tool and can vary depending on the configuration.

 **Please do your own research and check AWS pricing before using the tool.**